 Development Platforms for reverse engineering popular Apple II cards

 Enter Carte Blanche.
 The Carte Blanche peripheral board allows Nanoboard style peripheral cards to be developed for use in the AII or AIII, using the Nanoboard or a real Apple as a development platform to design a card's functionality.
-Using Nanoboard style plug on cards means development can be done either direct from the Nanoboards peripheral slot, or via the Slots Board, where on completion the peripheral card can then be deployed in a real Apple II system.
-Carte Blanche comes in two models - a Xilinx XC3S250E FPGA based version, and a comprehensive XC3S500E version.
-Both cards are designed around a low cost, easy to build, two layer standard Apple plug in peripheral card and come with several on board standrad peripherals of their own.
+Using Nanoboard style plug on cards means development can be done either direct from the Nanoboard's peripheral slot, or via the Slots Board, where on completion the peripheral card can then be deployed in a real Apple II system.
+Carte Blanche came in two models - a Xilinx XC3S250E FPGA based version, and a comprehensive XC3S500E version.
+Both cards were designed around a low cost, easy to build, two layer standard Apple plug in peripheral card and came with several on board standard peripherals of their own.
 The Carte Blanche II board (2015) continues on with this development.

-For more information about the Carte Blanche FPGA Peripheral Board, please click HERE.
+For more information about the Carte Blanche II FPGA Peripheral Board, please click HERE.

 PCPI's Applicard Z80 Co-processor